Efficient Model-based Multi-agent Reinforcement Learning via Optimistic Equilibrium Computation: Experiments: Autonomous driving SMARTS benchmark

 Motivated by the above considerations, we evaluate the proposed $\textsc{H-MARL}$ approach in computing equilibrium policies at each round.
 To evaluate the performance of a joint distribution $\bm{\mathcal{P}}_t$, we use the average agents' cumulative reward $\bar{V}(\bm{\mathcal{P}}_t) = \mathbb{E}_{\bm{\pi} \sim \bm{\mathcal{P}}_t} \frac{1}{N}\sum_{i=1}^N \sum_{h=0}^{H-1}r^i(s_h,\bm{\pi}(s_h))$, since we expect this to be high at equilibria (\citet{zanardi2021urban} showed that this is typical of driving games under some assumptions).

-In Figure~\ref{fig:double_merge_cumulative_learning}, we plot the average game values $\frac{1}{T}\sum_{t=1}^T \bar{V}(\bm{\mathcal{P}}_t)$ as a function of the interaction rounds $T$, when using \textsc{H-MARL} or the predictive posterior mean to compute the agents' policies at each round (we denote this approach as ``pred. mean"), respectively.
+In Figure~\ref{fig:double_merge_cumulative_learning}, we plot the average game values $\frac{1}{T}\sum_{t=1}^T \bar{V}(\bm{\mathcal{P}}_t)$ as a function of the interaction rounds $T$, when using \textsc{H-MARL}, Thompson Sampling (TS) exploration, or the predictive posterior mean to compute the agents' policies at each round (we denote this approach as ``pred. mean"), respectively.
 After $\approx 30$ interaction rounds (corresponding to $\approx 3000$ observed input-output data points to learn the HD model), \textsc{H-MARL} returns equilibrium policies that have comparable performance to knowing the exact HD model in advance (see Figure~\ref{fig:double_merge_overtake} in Appendix~\ref{app:appendix_experiments} for an illustration of successful merging and crossing maneuvers that result from our approach).
-Moreover, it displays consistently faster learning curves with respect to the ``pred. mean'' baseline.
+Moreover, it displays consistently faster learning curves with respect to the ``pred. mean'' and TS baselines.
 This is due to the fact that \textsc{H-MARL} encourages the AVs to optimistically explore different HD vehicle's behaviors, i.e., the diverse ways the HD vehicle can change its speed based on their position.
-Instead, the ``pred. mean'' baseline learns about it only indirectly, by greedily choosing the best policies according to past observed trajectories.
-Further differences between the two approaches can also be observed in Table~\ref{table_1}.
+Instead, the ``pred. mean'' and TS baselines learn about it only indirectly, by greedily choosing the best policies according to the posterior beliefs coming from past observed trajectories.
+Further differences between the three approaches can also be observed in Table~\ref{table_1}.
 There, we report the averaged completion rates (i.e., when goal positions are reached) and the average episodes' completion time (faster goal reaching corresponds to higher rewards for the agents) experienced by the agents across all the learning rounds.
 The policies computed by \textsc{H-MARL} lead to higher completion rates and lower completion times overall.\looseness=-1

 In Appendix~\ref{app:appendix_experiments}, we further compare our model-based approach with \emph{model-free} methods.
 The latter neglect the underlying problem structure, requiring a significantly larger number of environment interactions to achieve comparable rewards.\looseness=-1